lkodinsson/MARS/Fantasy/Spellcasting.md

 **Target:** One creature or object
 **Resist:** Deflection

 You apply a small burst of heat to a nearby object or creature, dealing fire damage.
 This spell can be used to light flammable material instantly.
-If you target a creature with this spell that is wearing clothes or cloth armour, reduce their resist roll by 2.
+If you target a creature with this spell that is wearing cloth armour or just clothes, reduce their resist roll by 2.

 ***Critical:*** Deal 1d4 fire damage, and the target gets burning 2.
 ***Success:*** Deal 1d4 fire damage, and the target gets burning 1.